 As we’ve covered, getting paid in full for emergency dental procedures like root canals and extractions requires careful attention to billing and coding details.
 Follow up on unpaid or denied claims and appeal denials that seem unjustified.
 Negotiate discounts and payment plans for patients paying out-of-pocket.
 And educate patients upfront on their financial responsibilities so there are no surprises.

-With diligence and persistence, you can maximize payments and avoid losing income on emergency dental work.
+With diligence and persistence, you can maximize payments for emergency dental procedures.
 The effort pays off not just for your practice’s bottom line but also for continued access to care for patients.
 If you document everything thoroughly and play by the coding rules, you can get paid in full.